saml-to/aws-assume-role-action-examples/README.md

 [multiple-accounts.yml](.github/workflows/multiple-accounts.yml)

-**Note**: We could have used a Matrix for parallel, however, this demonstrates using outputs from two different in the same job
+**Note**: We could have used a Matrix for parallel processing, however, this demonstrates using outputs from two different role assumptions in the same job

 ## Identity Provider in AWS IAM